-Estate taxes: ETFs traded on the US Stock Exchanges are liable for estate tax if you die - up to 40% on amounts over $60,000).
-So we transfer our clients’ portfolios to the London Stock Exchange to avoid this when accounts reach or start with $50,000.
+Estate taxes: ETFs traded on the US Stock Exchanges are liable for estate tax in the unfortunate event of you passing away - up to 40% on amounts over $60,000).
+We transfer our clients’ portfolios to the London Stock Exchange to avoid this when accounts reach or start with $50,000.

 Halal/Socially Responsible: We use the same passive investment strategy as Sarwa's other portfolios, but filter for ETFs which offer a low-cost, diversified way for people to invest while knowing their money is being invested in either Halal funds or socially conscious initiatives from around the world.
 For example, the halal portfolio consists of a globally diversified portfolio of BlackRock index funds that exclude companies profiting from industries that contradict Islamic values such as alcohol, gambling, tobacco, pork,